ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/remediate/rem-getting-started.rst

 The role is fully customizable by setting the variables provided in the ``defaults/main.yml`` file.
 These variables range in usage from toggling entire sections (CIS), categories (STIG), general groups (GUI related), individual controls, localized settings, etc.
 There are comments around these variables that have a description of what the variable does, what the value options are, and what controls are associated with the variable.
-Variables are also listed in order of appearance in the execution of the role, variables used early in the are listed earlier in the file.
+Variables are also listed in order of appearance in the execution of the role, variables used early in the role are listed earlier in the file.
 Variables in this location are also very low in precedence, `here is the official list of variable precedence. <https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#understanding-variable-precedence>`_
 This means they are over-written very easily via extra vars